lucyfoster13/camera-club/README.md

 # Camera Club

 Camera Club is a webiste to advertise and promote a fictional photography meetup group.
 Users can learn about the ethos of the group, the kinds of events that take place, view images from past events and sign up to become a member.
+The live version of the site can be viewed [here:](https://lucyfoster13.github.io/camera-club/index.html)

 ![Mockup](docs/readme-images/mockup.jpg)

 ## Features

 ### Existing Features
 * Navigation Bar
     * Featured on all three pages, the navigation bar contains links to the Home, Gallery and Signup pages and is responsive on all devices.
 On smaller screens, a burger icon can be clicked to reveal the menu in dropdown format.
     * Allows users to easily navigate between all pages on the site.
 The dropdown menu on smaller-screened devices allows for a cleaner, neater design.